mpv-player/mpv/DOCS/man/options.rst

     Some DVDs contain scenes that can be viewed from multiple angles.
     This option tells mpv which angle to use (default: 1).

+``--bluray-angle=<ID>``
+    Some Blu-ray discs contain scenes that can be viewed from multiple angles.
+    This option tells mpv which angle to use (default: 1).

 Equalizer